CMakeLists verstehen

 )

-• find_package() finds and loads the external component.
+• find_package() finds and loads the external library and its components.

-• REQUIRED tells CMake that these dependencies are indeed required and that it shall exit with an error if the package can not be found.
+• REQUIRED tells CMake to exit with an error if the package cannot be found.

 • COMPONENTS is a parameter that precedes the specific components of the framework we will include.

-• Each word after COMPONENTS refers to a specific component.
+• Each word after COMPONENTS refers to a specific component of the library.

 1